WingTillDie/linuxrogue/README.md

 # Rogue game for Linux and macOS

 ## Description
-Modified Linux Rogue that can run on both Linux and macOS.
+Modified LinuxRogue v0.3.7 that can run on both Linux and macOS.
 Some modifications to the game are made e.g. display steps left before starvation.

 ## Compilation